Get started with SharePoint integration

 Client-to-server integration with SharePoint: The client-to-server integration is enabled by default.
 However, for a richer user experience, install the Microsoft Dynamics CRM List Component for Microsoft SharePoint Server 2010 or Microsoft SharePoint Server 2013.
 For more information about the component, see Microsoft Dynamics CRM list component for Microsoft SharePoint Server section later in this topic.

 When you enable document management for an entity in Microsoft Dynamics 365, a Documents link under the Common group in the left pane is added for the all entity records in the Microsoft Dynamics 365 web application.
 You can use the Documents link to create or manage SharePoint Server location records for the entity record.

-Specify the target SharePoint server: Specify the URL of a site or site collection on the SharePoint Server 2010 or SharePoint Server 2013.
+Specify the target SharePoint server: Specify the URL of a site or site collection on the SharePoint Online, SharePoint Server 2010, or SharePoint Server 2013.
 This URL is used to automatically create folders and document libraries on SharePoint.